Summary

 Early life, family, and education

-Moreno was born in Bogotá, Colombia.
-His father, Bernardo Moreno Sr., was a physician and held high-ranking positions in the Colombian government.
-When Moreno was five, the family moved to Fort Lauderdale, Florida, where he was raised.[1]
+Moreno was born in Bogotá, Colombia, on February 14, 1967.[1][2]
+His father, Bernardo Moreno Mejía, was a physician and held high-ranking positions in the Colombian government.
+When Moreno was five, the family moved to Fort Lauderdale, Florida, where he was raised.[3]
 His father worked as a surgical assistant, and his mother was a real estate agent.
-Moreno became a US citizen at age 18.[2]
+Moreno became a U.S. citizen at age 18.[4]

 After college, Moreno worked at General Motors.[8]

-At 26, he moved to Boston[5] to become the general manager at The Herb Chambers Companies, a car dealership for the General Motors division Saturn.[6]
+At 26, he moved to Massachusetts[9] to become the general manager at The Herb Chambers Companies, a car dealership for the General Motors division Saturn.[10]

-Moreno is the president of the Collection Auto Group, a car dealership company.[7]
-He relocated to Ohio in 2005 and bought a Mercedes-Benz dealership in North Olmsted near Cleveland.[8][9][10]
-During Moreno’s ownership of Collection Auto Group, the company won the “Best of the Best” award for 10-consecutive years and among the “Best Places to Work” by the Cleveland Plain Dealer.[11]
-In 2019, he began to sell a number of his dealerships to focus on his new blockchain-based technology company, Ownum.[12]
+He relocated to Ohio in 2005 and bought a Mercedes-Benz dealership in North Olmsted near Cleveland.[11][12][13]
+Moreno was the president of the Collection Auto Group, a car dealership company.[14]
+By 2016, he owned more than a dozen dealerships, mostly located in Ohio.[15]
+In 2019, he began to sell a number of his dealerships to focus on his new blockchain-based technology company, Ownum.[16]

 Moreno was appointed to the board of trustees for the MetroHealth System in October 2019.[20]